At a Glance

 - On operations, work as part of a multi-disciplinary team, often alongside other multi-national forces

-- Have the flexibility to work in a modern UK hospital or the more challenging conditions of a field hospital overseas
+- Have the adaptability to work in a modern UK hospital or the more challenging conditions of a field hospital overseas

 Entry requirements

-If you\’ve got your qualifications, then apply online.
-Your application will be passed to our specialist team, who will help guide you through the process towards joining in this role.
-You will be invited to an insight course where you will be offered a career discussion to advise which role best suits you – either Soldier or Officer.
+Qualifications If you have qualifications, apply online.
+Your application will be passed to our specialist team who will guide you through the process towards joining in this role.
+You will be invited to an insight course with a career discussion to advise which role best suits you — Soldier or Officer.

 Student Nurse (Soldier)

 120 UCAS tariff points from A/AS level (candidates from Scotland must have Advanced Highers and Highers before application), plus 3 GCSEs Grades 9-4/A-C, or Scottish National A-C, including Maths, English Literature or Language, and a Science.
-If you do not have A/AS levels, UCAS tariff points are accepted from a number of routes at Level 3.
+If you do not have A/AS levels, UCAS tariff points are accepted from Level 3 routes.

 Student Nurse (Officer)